 Two warnings; firstly, this does have adult themes therefore, I wouldn’t recommend this to anyone under 18.
 Secondly, whilst the learning curve is balanced and accessible from the off, to be wholly successful in Overboard!; requires a lot of attention, multiple trials and most importantly time management.
 Thankfully, the ability to rewind a scene or start again from the beginning if a mistake is made during a run, proves all the more how accessible Overboard! is.

-In the present day, where there’s an abundance of choice, when it comes to what to play; alongside a finite amount of time and money to take a risk on a purchase.
-Overboard! provides a low risk option that pulls you straight in and pays dividends, the more and more it’s played.
-I highly recommend it for its fantastic script writing, accessibility, striking, era-appropriate visuals and innovative mechanics on a old, tired theme that are in timely need of a change.
+In the present day, where there’s an abundance of choice, when it comes to what to play; alongside a finite amount of time and money to take a risk on a purchase, Overboard! provides a low risk option that pulls you straight in and pays dividends, the more and more it’s played.
+I highly recommend it for its fantastic script writing, accessibility, striking, era-appropriate visuals and innovative mechanics on an old, tired theme that is in timely need of a change.
 Because of all of its merits, I am hereby awarding this whodunnit the Best In Genre badge.

 Buy it and enjoy the ride.